 - Most recently, the home we purchased in an overinflated real estate market in 2003, we now have the ability to become mortgage free.

-If you told me nine years ago, my dabbling in direct sales would give my family the gift of financial freedom, I wouldn’t have believe it was possible.
+If you told me nine years ago, my dabbling in direct sales would give my family the gift of financial freedom, I wouldn’t have believed it was possible.
 My involvement in direct sales has given me the opportunity to have my cake and eat it too.
 This is an industry that I never considered and even looked down upon and yet it has given me one of the greatest opportunities I could have ever ask for.

 Stephanie's entrepreneurial journey: